ilyagr/jj/docs/tutorial.md

 ~
 ```

 The `@` indicates the working-copy commit.

-The first ID on a line
-(e.g. "mpqrykyp" above) is the "change ID", which is an ID that follows the
+The first ID on a line (e.g. "mpqrykyp" above) is the "change ID", which is an
-commit as it's rewritten (similar to Gerrit's Change-Id).
-The second ID is the
+ID that follows the commit as it's rewritten (similar to Gerrit's Change-Id).
-commit ID, which changes when you rewrite the commit.
-You can give either ID
+The second ID is the commit ID, which changes when you rewrite the commit.
+You
-to commands that take revisions as arguments.
-We will generally prefer change
+can give either ID to commands that take revisions as arguments.
+We will
-IDs because they stay the same when the commit is rewritten.
+generally prefer change IDs because they stay the same when the commit is
+rewritten.

+The `~` in the commit graph indicates that some commits are skipped, e.g. the
+commit has parents that are not included in the graph.
+The `◆` indicates that
+`jj` is treating the commit on the "master" branch as one that does not "belong"
+to you and should not be modified; such commits are called "immutable".

 By default, `jj log` lists your local commits.
-The `~` indicates that the
-commit has parents that are not included in the graph.
-We can use the
+We can use the `--revisions`/`-r`
-`--revisions`/`-r` flag to select a different set of revisions to list.
-The flag
+flag to select a different set of revisions to list.
+The flag accepts a
-accepts a ["revset"](revsets.md), which is an expression in a simple language
+["revset"](revsets.md), which is an expression in a simple language for
-for specifying revisions.
+specifying revisions.
 For example, `@` refers to the working-copy commit,
 `root()` refers to the root commit, `trunk()` refers to the repo's main branch
 (`master` in this case, as determined by `jj git clone`), and `trunk()..` refers
 to all commits that are not ancestors of the main branch.
 We can combine